 Really the sysfs and /proc filesystems are worlds of magic and fantasy.
 Each day I discover a new trick using this filesystems.
 So, I decided to post a short summary of my favorites ones.
-Enjoy and feel free to add your tricks in comments, maybe we can a /proc and /sys knownledge database in a post
+Enjoy and feel free to add your tricks in comments, maybe we can a /proc and /sys knownledge database in a post 🙂

-1. Scanning for LUNs in attached FC
+1. Scanning for LUNs in attached FC (or any other SCSI compliance host).

 echo "- - -" > /sys/class/scsi_host/hostX/scan

-2. CPU hotplug
+2. CPU hotplug.

-3. Enable dmesg timestamp
+3. Enable dmesg timestamp.

-echo Y > /sys/modules/prinkt/parameters/time
+echo Y >/sys/modules/prinkt/parameters/time

-4. Restore a removed file when is still in use
+4. Restore a removed file when is still in use.

-cat /proc/pid/fd/descriptor number > /tmp/myfile_restored
+cat /proc/XXX/fd/YY > /tmp/myfile_restored

 5. Get the IO operations for a process:

-cat /proc/pid/io
+cat /proc/XXX/io

 The syscr and the syscw are the accumulated read and write IO operations that process do where running.